‘I feel no nostalgia for our childhood: it was full of violence’

 I immediately froze since I was under the impression that I was the only one imitating Gaana and when I realized that they were all doing it, I stopped.

 I wailed bitterly and loudly into a pillow after I finished the last book.
 It’s not every day that I witness something that dangerously puts together the stuff that both my nightmares and dreams are made of.

 Whether or not Ferrante is Lenu, is actually a man, or doesn’t exist – I don’t care.
 Because she has taught me that it doesn’t matter how I write but that I must.
 That I can always rely on writing to bring my Lila back or chase her away.

 When I was beginning this piece, I struggled to think of a female duo.
 A lot of time passed from Batman &Robin to Dingo& Khanna.
-When I finally found the latter, I was a little surprised.
-I was relieved only after I reminded myself of the hundreds of girl gangs I see in college every day.

-I first met Dingo & Khanna in the dingy toilet of a Mumbai local train.
+I first met them in the dingy toilet of a Mumbai local train.
 One was rolling and the other was figuring out ways to deal with her mansplaining boss.
 This wasn’t a familiar sight but it was not hard to imagine that they exist.
 Between Lenu-Lila and Dingo-Khanna, there is a world of difference.
 If D&K met L&L, I think there would be more eyes rolling than any other rolling.
 I am not sure this passionate love-hate between friends is something they’d approve of.
 Much as I hate to admit, I do want more D&K love than the L&L uncertainty.

 TransFerrante – Meta 2017